Open-MBEE/sysmlv2_dls/README.md

 # sysmlv2_geometry

 ## Overview
-`sysmlv2_geometry` provides a public, Python-based interface for building and sharing geometry information that can be consumed by SysML v2 tooling.
+`sysmlv2_geometry` provides a public, SysML-based specification for sharing geometry information.
+The idea is that SysML serves as the platform technology that enables specifications to becomce life connections between tools and processes.

 The project currently focuses on two complementary capabilities:

 1. A generic, CAD-agnostic representation of assemblies that captures translation, rotation, and ownership relationships between components.